budproj/business-cqrs-es-poc/CONTRIBUTING.md

-# Contributing to our Core Repository
+# Contributing to our Execution Backend Repository

-On this file, you'll learn how to contribute to our Core repository.
+On this file, you'll learn how to contribute to our Execution Backend repository.
 Please, read all the following content before submitting any pull request.
 It is important to have a common language, usage, and pattern between all the the code we develop for this repository.

 On this document you will find the following topics: